-A. Yes, you can use the SlimLine (3m air tubing or disposable clear air tubing).
+A. Yes, you can use SlimLine, 3m air tubing or disposable clear air tubing.

-Q. Can the Stellar be remotely titrated or connected to a polysomnography (PSG) for a sleep study?
+Q. Can the Stellar be remotely titrated or connected to a polysomnography (PSG) for Sleep study?

 A. Yes, you can connect to EasyCare Tx for the remote display of real-time data and adjustment of settings.

-A. Yes, the Stellar offers programs that enable it to store two sets of therapy settings and device configurations (eg. different humidification and air tube types).
+A. Yes, the Stellar offers programs which enable it to store two sets of therapy settings and device configurations (eg. different humidification and air tube types).

-A: Yes.
-The Stellar 150 offers iVAPS mode (intelligent Volume-Assured Pressure Support), which is designed to maintain a preset target alveolar ventilation by monitoring delivered ventilation, adjusting the pressure support and providing an intelligent backup breath automatically.
+A: Stellar 150 offers iVAPS mode (intelligent Volume Assured Pressure Support) which is designed to maintain a preset target alveolar ventilation by monitoring delivered ventilation, adjusting the pressure support and providing an intelligent backup breath automatically.

 Q: Which patients can benefit from iVAPS?

-A: iVAPS can benefit patients with chronic respiratory failure or insufficiency weighing 66lbs or more.
+A: Patients with chronic respiratory failure or insufficiency weighing 30kg or above can benefit.

-Q: How can I download the data from the Stellar to ResScan?
+Q: How can I download the data from Stellar to ResScan?

 A: There are two ways to download: